Floresj4/cfn-ec2-processing/readme.md

 ### params.yml

 Params.yml is a configuration file used with the cloudformation client to substitute values that would have otherwise been manually entered via the AWS Cloudformation Wizard.
 This file is loaded from the `./cloudformation` directory.
 The list of required parameters is found in the Parameters section of `./cloudformation/template.yml`.

+## batch-processor

+A Java batch processing project using Spring Batch.

+### batch-processor-data

+A data file to run through the batch processing project.
+This file will be pulled from AWS S3 when the EC2 instance initializes and starts the process.